-The Academy monitors the attendance and punctuality of individual pupils closely and follows up all absence which is unexplained with parents/carers as soon as possible by telephone, written communication and/or home visits.
-If a pupil’s attendance becomes a concern to us, then contact will be made with parents/carers to discuss this further and support put in place where needed.
+The academy monitors the attendance and punctuality of individual learners closely and follows up all absence which is unexplained with parents/carers as soon as possible by telephone, written communication and/or home visits.
+If a learner’s attendance becomes a concern to us, then contact will be made with parents/carers to discuss this further and support put in place where needed.
 Working together to support your child is vital in order to ensure that they are achieving their academic potential and to support their well-being.

-If you would like to discuss any aspect of your child’s attendance, please contact the Attendance Team directly on 01205 319900.
+If you would like to discuss any aspect of your child’s attendance, please contact Mrs Lacey, the Academy’s Attendance Champion, directly on 01205 353062.

 Very rarely, some learners can develop severe anxiety about coming to school and will avoid coming.
 Their attendance can start to decline significantly and suddenly.